 Beatty Brothers Hat Factory, 3 Quincy Street

 The John P. Beatty and Brothers hat factory (1912) at 3 Quincy Street in Norwalk produced straw hats from 1912 until 1925.
 At the time it was constructed, this was a state-of-the-art workspace, full of natural light, producing the company’s best-quality straw hats.
-This relatively small, two-story brick structure with nearly 100 windows was built to replace part of an older factory complex on the block that had been in operation since 1857.
+The two-story brick structure with nearly 100 windows was built to replace part of an older factory complex on the block that had been in operation since 1857.
 Arthur C. Wheeler, the third mayor of the city of Norwalk, started out as an errand boy in the old building, working his way up to general manager and taking over the operation in 1888.
 He sold his shares in 1903, but stayed on as manager until 1916.
-He was involved when the new factory at 3 Quincy Street was built.
+He was there when the new factory was constructed.
 After it stopped manufacturing straw hats in 1925, it produced broad silk (Pearl Silk Co.) until 1942, when Russell & Stapleton moved its hatters fur operation there from South Norwalk.
 The building has had a variety of occupants since then, becoming a dance studio in 1990.

 3 Quincy Street was thought to have been saved from demolition in early 2015, when the Waypointe developer (Paxton Kinol) said he and his partners would move the building across the street to 25 Butler Street and use it for their offices, a move that was applauded at the time by both the Historical Commission and Norwalk Preservation Trust.

 If not for this promise of preservation, made repeatedly, in public and in detail, NPT would have vigorously opposed the demolition of this beautiful and historic building.